-Contested conservatorships are difficult and often acrimonious.
-I have extensive experience in contested conservatorship litigation, representing both the individuals seeking a conservatorship and the individuals opposing a conservatorship.
+Contested conservatorships are particularly difficult and acrimonious.
+I have extensive experience in contested conservatorship litigation.
+While I represent individuals seeking a conservatorship, I increasingly am called on to represent those opposing conservatorships due to conservatorship abuse.
 This often includes family members and occasionally the person for whom the conservatorship is being sought.
 As to the latter, for example, I successfully represented an elderly gentleman who clearly had sufficient capacity, but whose adult child improperly sought to have him conserved.
-I also represent private professional fiduciaries who are often appointed by the court when relatives file competing conservatorship petitions.
+Conservatorships are among the most serious legal matters as they can involve potentially taking away the civil rights of a proposed conservatee.